-10101.
+- 10101.
 Purpose.
-This section outlines safety procedures that apply during the handling, employment and kenneling of the MWD.
+This section outlines safety procedures that apply during the handling, employment and kenneling of the MWD. - 10102.

-10102.
 Introduction.
 Safety of the MWDs, handlers, and visitors to the kennel facility and in other work areas is paramount.
-Section personnel must be aware of their responsibility for the MWD actions and have a working knowledge of the following safety precautions as they apply at the kennel compound and in the operational environment.
+Section personnel must be aware of their responsibility for the MWD actions and have a working knowledge of the following safety precautions as they apply at the kennel compound and in the operational environment. - 10103.

-10103.
 General.
-Following safety precautions apply at all times:

-1. MWD Security/Supervision.
-The KM will ensure safety measures are complied with at the kennel facility and other MWD team working areas.

-2. Only qualified MWD personnel will be allowed to handle, train or interact with the MWD except for an emergency situation: e.g., fire evacuation, natural disaster.

-3. "Horseplay" with an MWD is strictly prohibited.
-Such actions could create harmful situations to the MWD and personnel in the area.

-4. No one will touch or feed a MWD other than MWD personnel unless authorized by KM.

-5. Handlers should maintain a safe distance between all personnel and MWDs.

-6. MWDs will remain on leash at all times when not in the kennel enclosed area or on an off-leash detection activity.

-7. Staking Out MWDs.
-Handlers will utilize the following procedures for securing an MWD:

-a.
-Use only the stake-out chain, a collar and a choke chain when a MWD must be staked out, b.
-Never stake out a MWD to a vehicle.
+Following safety precautions always apply: - 1.
+MWD Security/Supervision.
+The KM will ensure safety measures are complied with at the kennel facility and other MWD team working areas. - 2.
+Only qualified () MWD personnel will be allowed to handle, train or interact, to include the role of decoy, with the MWD except for an emergency (e.g., fire evacuation, natural disaster). - () "Qualified" meaning personnel holding the 5812 MOS or personnel who have completed on-the-job instruction to be a decoy. - 2.
+"Horseplay" with an MWD is strictly prohibited.
+Such actions could create harmful situations to the MWD and personnel in the area. - 3.
+No one will touch or feed an MWD other than MWD personnel unless authorized by KM. - 4.
+Handlers should maintain a safe distance between all personnel and MWDs. - 5.
+MWDs will remain on-leash at all times when not in the kennel enclosed area or on an off-leash detection activity. - 6.
+Staking Out MWDs.
+Handlers will utilize the following procedures for securing an MWD: - a.
+Use only the stake-out chain, a collar and a choke chain when an MWD must be staked out, - b.
+Never stake out an MWD to a vehicle.

-c. $\underline{\text{Never}}$ stake out a MWD where it could injure itself or others.

-d.
-Ensure the MWD has shade when staked outside.

-e.
-Check MWD regularly to ensure it has adequate water and not in distress.
+- c. $\underline{\text{Never}}$ stake out an MWD where it could injure itself or others. - d.
+Ensure the MWD has shade when staked outside. - e.
+Check MWD regularly to ensure it has adequate water and not in distress. - 10104.

-10104.
 Muzzle Use.
 The muzzle is used when an MWD has been injured, being transported, or when visiting the veterinary clinic for an examination.
 MWDs shall be muzzled in crowded areas (hotel lobbies, airport terminals, etc.) when not conducting actual searches.
 Handlers must regularly check to make sure the MWD is breathing normally while muzzled.
-The following types of muzzles are used:
+The following types of muzzles are used: - 1.
+Standard.

-1. Standard.
 Appendix I illustrates several types of muzzles along with information about the purpose and recommended usage.
 Muzzle selection will be based on the situation, allowing for free breathing and causing the least alarm and apprehension.
-The handler must be aware that a MWD can still inflict a wound while wearing any type of muzzle, so caution is always required.
+The handler must be aware that an MWD can still inflict a wound while wearing any type of muzzle, so caution is always required.